-6. CBM use for people experiencing chronic headache and migraine graine. ^{70,88,94,95} One study was a conference abstract and included as gray literature.
-94 Of these four studies, two utilized pre/post designs, ^{70,94} and two were cross-sectional. ^{88,95} Each study reported at least some improvement from cannabis in participants experiencing headaches.
+6. CBM use for people experiencing chronic headache and migraine

+Four included studies specifically measured associations between CBM and chronic headache or migraine.^{70,88,94,95} One study was a conference abstract and included as gray literature.94 Of these four studies, two utilized pre/post designs,^{70,94} and two were crosssectional.^{88,95} Each study reported at least some improvement from cannabis in participants experiencing headaches.
 For details of the individual studies, see Appendix F in Supplementary Data.